On this page:

 Construction activities at the Salina Landfill Subsite began in 2011.
 Waste consolidation from the landfill area south of Ley Creek to the landfill area on the northern side of Ley Creek was completed in 2011.
 Construction of the 50-acre landfill capping system and of the groundwater-collection trench north of Ley Creek was completed in the fall 2013.
 Construction and startup of the on-site leachate treatment system was completed in early 2015.

 A ROD for the Niagara-Mohawk Hiawatha Boulevard Subsite was issued in 2010.
 The remedial design of the selected remedy for soil was completed in 2011.
 The selected remedy calls for contaminated soil in the northeastern portion of the Subsite that could leach contaminants to groundwater to be solidified in place and groundwater along the northern perimeter of the Subsite to be treated using enhanced bioremediation.
 The in-situ soil solidification portion of the remedy was completed in May 2014.
-A pilot study for enhanced bioremediation of groundwater was recently completed.
-A design for groundwater remediation is underway.
+A pilot study for enhanced bioremediation of groundwater was completed.
+Construction of the groundwater component of the remedy is expected to be completed in 2019.

 In 2014, the EPA finalized its plan to clean up contaminated soil and sediment at the Lower Ley Creek subsite, located in the city of Syracuse and town of Salina.
 The cleanup will include excavation and capping of contaminated soil and sediment in Lower Ley Creek and disposal of the excavated soil and sediment.
 The parties potentially responsible for contamination at the site are currently working on the remedial design in accordance with an Administrative Order on Consent with EPA.